Sexual misconduct in surgery

 - We are signatories to the NHS England Sexual Safety Charter and the BMA Sexism Pledge and wrote to NHS trusts that were not signatories to the charter to successfully encourage them to sign.
 NHS England has since made these commitments mandatory.

-- We have welcomed the GMC's updated Good Medical Practice, which now unambiguously states sexual misconduct is unacceptable and encourages active bystander behaviour.
+- We welcomed the GMC's updated Good Medical Practice, which now unambiguously states sexual misconduct is unacceptable and encourages active bystander behaviour.

 Education